joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-provision.md

 # Provisioning the GIT repos
-After all the following steps are completed, for all changes in a monitored docset, open publishing will automatically build it and publish the content to MSDN, TechNet, or VS.com web site.
+After all the following steps are completed, open publishing will automatically build and publish automatically the updated content to MSDN, TechNet, or VS.com web sites.

 ## Making the repo an Open Publishing repo
-After GIT repo is created, some configuration file should be add to make it as an Open Publishing repo.
-After that, user could do the provision on the [portal](https://op-portal-prod.azurewebsites.net) to make the repository be monitored.

 ### Adding the Publishing Service Configuration File
-Open Pulbishing service needs a file [.openpublishing.publish.config.json](repo-config.md#-openpublishing-publish-config-json) under the repository.
-This file tells how to build and publish the content in the repository.
+Once the GIT repo is created, create  [.openpublishing.publish.config.json](repo-config.md#-openpublishing-publish-config-json) file under the repository.
+This file tells Open Publishing how to build and publish the content in the repository.

-### provision on the portal  ###
+### Provision on the portal
 Once you have the publish configuration file under the repository.
 You could go to our [portal](https://op-portal-prod.azurewebsites.net) to provision your repo to make it be monitored.

 ## Adding the Build Tools Configuration
-Open publishing service provide the entry point of how to build the content.
-Users can either use their own build tools to build the content or use the build tool provided by us directly.
+Open publishing service provides the entry point of how to build the content.
+Users can either use their own build tools to build the content or use the build tool provided by Open Publishing directly.

 Open publishing currently has two build tools.
-One has only simple function to build markdown content.
-The other one is an powerful build tool names DocasCode.
-It can build not only markdown content but also some specific language source code to generate page.
+One has only simple function to build Markdown content.
+The other one is a powerful build tool names DocasCode.
+It can build not only markdown content but also some specific language source code to generate a page.

 ### How to use the build tool provided by Open Publishing
 - **Simple Build Tool**